mstachowsky/Klein-Clientside/README.md

 ### What to do if you don't have a server

-It is possible to use Klein Clientside without a server.
+It is possible to use Klein without a server.
 The only difference is that the HTML file you are using cannot make a JSON request to the server to get the .bk file.

 ## Overview of the scripting language